hegdesan-us/final_project/README.md

 Inorder to gain more experience in model building, I have opted for weight loss analysis.
 This project is directly related to the area of work as the current company.
 I could use this learning to build better models in the existing Fitness app.

+ **Research question:**
+ In this project, I’m trying to predit the weight loss based on daily activity.
+In addition, will identify the parameters or factors influence the weightless.

+**Why this question is important:**
+Weight loss is a difficult and often frustrating process, but it can be life-changing.
+Weightloss has proven to be improving health, self-esteem and life expectancy.
+Knowing the parameters which can affect the weightloss would be beneficial for people doing weightloss.

  **URL for the assignment:**
 ```
 https://github.com/hegdesan-us/final_project.git